Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Double occupancy and Pomeranchuk effect

 We end this section with a technical remark on the actual calculation of $D$ in the investigated methods.
 In DQMC and DiagMC $D$ can be directly calculated as an equal-time correlation function.
 For the other methods the calculation of the double occupancy is possible either via the (lattice) Green's function and self-energy, utilizing the equation of motion technique based on the Galitskii-Migdal formula \cite{Galitskii1958}:

-(used in the D$\Gamma$A, DF, PA and TPSC/TPSC+, for details on the latter see App.~\ref{app:tpsc}) or, when allowed by the algorithm used for the impurity solver, from a direct computation on the impurity (for DMFT and TRILEX, see also \cite{vanLoon2016}).
+(used in the D$\Gamma$A, DF, PA and TPSC/TPSC+, for details on the latter see App.~\ref{app:tpsc}) or, when allowed by the algorithm used for the impurity solver, from a direct computation on the impurity (for DMFT, its cluster extensions and TRILEX, see also \cite{vanLoon2016}).
 The DB result was obtained via the local part of the lattice susceptibility as discussed in Ref.~\cite{vanLoon2016}.
 For a comparison to self-consistent DB we refer to App.~\ref{app:db}.
+For details on the calculation of $D$ in fRG we refer to App.~\ref{app:frg}.
 We note in passing that, when applying Eq.~(\ref{eqn:docc_2}), treating the high frequency tails is very important to obtain accurate results.